auth0/docs/articles/users/references/bulk-import-database-schema-examples.md

 As you might expect, the `user.mfa_factors` array allows you to provide the user's [MFA enrollments](/mfa).
 The supported enrollment types are:

 * Phone: Used for sms-based verification.
-* TOTP: OTP secret for use with Google Authenticator type apps.
+* TOTP: OTP secret for use with MFA type apps (Google Authenticator, Microsoft Authenticator, Authy, 1Password, LastPass).
 * Email: Used for email-based verification.

 Some examples of users with MFA factors: